-TikTok’s ‘75 Soft Challenge’ is the kinder way to kick off your New Year’s resolutions
+The rules of TikTok’s ‘75 Soft Challenge’ are far kinder to your body

 Healthy habits that are actually attainable